Wisconsin Idea: Challenges to the Wisconsin Idea as part of the UW System

 In 2015, Wisconsin Governor Scott Walker's budget proposal included the removal of the Wisconsin Idea from the University of Wisconsin System mission statement.
 Walker proposed replacing the mission's goal to "extend knowledge and its application beyond the boundaries of its campus" and to "serve and stimulate society" with a goal "to meet the state's workforce needs".
 After a negative reaction from politicians and the public, the Wisconsin Idea was restored to the budget proposal.

-Following the attempted removal of the Wisconsin Idea and in response to broader political trends at the time, the University of Wisconsin-Madison along with former Sociology staff member Patrick Brenzel created the course and public lecture series “Forward?
-The Wisconsin Idea, Past & Present” in 2015.
-When Brenzel conceived of the course, he had hoped it could “reinvigorate a broader, multidisciplinary conversation about how we (UW faculty), within our specialties, can re-engage with the people of Wisconsin.”
+Following the attempted removal of the Wisconsin Idea and in response to broader political trends at the time, the University of Wisconsin-Madison along with former Sociology staff member Patrick Brenzel created the course and public lecture series "Forward?
+The Wisconsin Idea, Past & Present" in 2015.
+When Brenzel conceived of the course, he had hoped it could "reinvigorate a broader, multidisciplinary conversation about how we (UW faculty), within our specialties, can re-engage with the people of Wisconsin."
 First facilitated by Chad Alan Goldberg in 2016, the course has had various professors guide the course since its creation.
 With over 70 guest lecturers having presented on topics ranging from public health to limnology, the course aims to identify challenges to the promise of the Wisconsin Idea in the 21st century.

+In 2023, University of Wisconsin–Platteville Richland shut down, marking the first time a UW campus has closed since UW Medford in 1980.
+Following this closure, four other University of Wisconsin branch campuses have closed.
+Additionally, one campus has gone entirely online and another has stopped using several of its campus buildings.
+Many have expressed concerns about the future of the Wisconsin Idea following these closures.